-Bioengineering Freshman Seminar provides a broad introduction to the field, practice, and curriculum of Bioengineering.
+Bioengineering Seminar provides a broad introduction to the field, practice, and curriculum of Bioengineering.
 The major goals are for students to (1) meet the department faculty, (2) understand the curriculum and the 4-year goals, (3) understand and apply technologies central to the field through individual and group projects, (4) begin independent explorations into technologies in the field, and (5) practice teamwork, technical writing, and presentation.
-The course is designed for freshman Bioengineering majors.
-Prerequisite: Bioengineering Freshmen Only.
+The course is designed for first-year Bioengineering majors.

 Lectures and discussions of recent trends in bioengineering; topics typically include biological interaction with ultrasound and microwave radiation, modeling, instrumentation, biomaterials, biomechanics, biological heat and mass transfer, and medical imaging techniques.

 Subject offerings related to Bioengineering intended to augment the Bioengineering curriculum.
-Offerings will be at the freshman level.
 See class schedule or course information websites for topics and prerequisites.
-May be repeated if topics vary.
-Prerequisite: Majors only.
+May be repeated to a maximum of 8 hours, if topics vary.
+Prerequisite: Restricted to majors only.

 May be repeated.